-There a lot of ways to train your Labrador puppy.
-A puppy isn’t just able to learn, they learn at a very fast pace so you should take advantage of this short window of opportunity, especially because you can prevent many bad habits or behaviors from ever developing.
+There are a lot of ways to train your Labrador puppy.
+A puppy isn’t just able to learn.
+They learn at a breakneck pace, so you should take advantage of this short window of opportunity, mainly because you can prevent many bad habits or behaviors from ever developing.
 The Labrador Retriever has a strong hunting instinct and loves to roam.
-They are active, but calm and obedient if trained properly.
-Labs are a breeze to train, and as long as you are prepared to live with puppy-like behavior well into adulthood, they make an excellent choice for first-time dog owners.
+They are active but calm and obedient if trained properly.
+Labs are a breeze to prepare, and as long as you are prepared to live with puppy-like behavior well into adulthood, they make an excellent choice for first-time dog owners.

-If you’re going to have a Labrador live in your home, there’s little need for me to describe just how important it is to train them to eliminate outside or a very specific designated bathroom spot inside.
-You simply can’t have them urinating or defecating anywhere they please.
+If you’re going to have a Labrador live in your home, there’s little need for me to describe just how important it is to train them to eliminate outside or a particular designated bathroom spot inside.
+You can’t have them urinating or defecating anywhere they please.

-The main purposes of a crate are to help a puppy with learning to be clean in the home.
+The primary purposes are to help a puppy with learning to be clean in the home.
 And to provide a place of safety when he needs to rest or when you cannot supervise him.
-We believe crate training your Labrador has so many benefits that every owner should at least be able to make an educated decision whether they want to crate train their Lab, and to then have all the information readily at hand to be able to do so if they desire.
+We believe crate training your Labrador has so many benefits that every owner should at least be able to make an educated decision whether they want to crate train their Lab and then have all the information readily at hand to be able to do so if they desire.

-Crate training is a great way to speed up potty training if the puppy is crated for short periods of time at the right times during the day.
-So you can use the crate for your Labrador puppy training and make healthy.
-This is one of the effective ways of taking care of Labrador dog or puppy.
+Crate training is a great way to speed up potty training if the puppy is crated for short periods at the correct times during the day.
+So you can use the crate for your Labrador puppy training and make it healthy.
+It is one of the effective ways of taking care of a Labrador dog or puppy.

 The Labrador is fiercely loyal and thus naturally protective of his family and a little wary of strangers.
-Early socialization such as participation in puppy kindergarten classes, playing at the dog park and interacting with other pets and their owners are essential.
+Early socialization such as participating in puppy kindergarten classes, playing at the dog park, and interacting with other pets and their owners is essential.

 Labrador Retriever puppy price

-The price of a Labrador puppy will vary from breeder to breeder, and from place to place.
-In the USA as a rough guide, you are looking at $750 to $1200.
-In the UK you can pay anything from £650 to £850 for a well bred, health tested Labrador.
+The price of a Labrador puppy will vary from breeder to breeder and from place to place.
+In the USA, as a rough guide, you are looking at $750 to $1200.
+You can pay anything from £650 to £850 for a well-bred, health-tested Labrador in the UK.

-If you are thinking about getting pets for home so labrador dog or puppy is the best choice of a pet for you and your family, In this day there are the lots of options are available where you can get labrador puppy for you and your family.
+If you think about getting pets for home, a Labrador dog or puppy is the best choice for you and your family.
+On this day, there are many options available where you can get a Labrador puppy for you and your family.

-Rescue shelters: A rescue shelter is a good option to get an adult Labrador that is going to be a companion animal for you and your family.
+Rescue shelters: A rescue shelter is an excellent option to get an adult Labrador going to be a companion animal for you and your family.

-Getting puppy online: In this day lots of online websites are available so you can easily adopt labrador puppy.
+Getting puppy online: In this day, lots of online websites are available so you can quickly adopt a Labrador puppy.

-AKC Marketplace is the only site to exclusively list 100% AKC puppies from AKC-Registered litters and the breeders who have cared for and raised these puppies are required to follow rules and regulations established by the AKC.
+AKC Marketplace is the only site to list 100% AKC puppies from AKC-Registered litters exclusively, and the breeders who have cared for and raised these puppies are required to follow the rules and regulations established by the AKC.